royalgraphx/DarwinKVM/docs/docs/07-SingleGPUPassthrough/03-VManUpdate.md

 ## Example VM ready to start

 If you've gone ahead and verified everything, your IOMMU groups, and your multifunction GPU, you are now ready!
 Here's an example of what a completed GPU Passthrough Virt-Manager will look like.
+Note that in this example image, the BaseSystem.dmg is still included within the OPENCORE image.

 <p align="center">
   <img src="../../assets/VManGPUPassthroughCompletedExample.png">
 </p>

-<h1>You can now proceed to the <a href="../09-Finish.html">Finish!</a> page.</h1>
+<h1>You can now proceed to the <a href="../10-Finish.html">Finish!</a> page.</h1>